NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Trollhound Vest.md

 * * *

-**Effect** Your body knits itself back together, healing you for 3d8 Hit Points.
+**Effect** Your body knits itself back together, healing you for 3d8 healing Hit Points.

 * * *